ownport/my-notes/python/gevent.md

 monkey.patch_all()

 gevent is mainly interesting when several connections at the same time are used, so that the event loop system calls can be factorized.
 If the user code generates a lot of synchronous roundtrips to Redis on a small number of connections, it will involve latency, even if these connections are managed in an asynchronous way by gevent.

-So even with gevent, pipelining must always be used to optimize the cost of communication.
 ```